News article

 UK drivers spend an estimated 15 minutes before work everyone morning de-icing their car, and with around 60 working days between the start of December and the end of February, that’s almost 1,000 minutes – or 15 hours – spent in the cold and dark scraping and brushing snow and ice.

-Meanwhile, electric car drivers who make use of cabin pre-conditioning are tucked up in bed, or enjoying a cup of coffee scrolling on their Insta or TikTok feed.
+Meanwhile, electric car drivers who make use of cabin pre-conditioning are tucked up in bed, or enjoying a cup of coffeescrolling on their Insta or TikTok feed.

 So how does cabin pre-conditioning work?

-Pre-conditioning also stops you making some of the common (and expensive) mistakes that UK drivers do each year to defrost their car in a hurry: for example, using boiling water from the kettle which can crack your glass or using wiper blades to clear the windscreen only to wear out the electronics because they’re frozen stiff.
-It’s also not great for your neighbour’s health, or the planet, if you’ve got the engine idling for 15 minutes.
+Pre-conditioning also stops you making some of the common (and expensive) mistakes that UK drivers make each year to defrost their car in cold temperatures in a hurry: for example, using boiling water from the kettle which can crack your glass or using wiper blades to clear the windscreen only to wear out the electronics because they’re frozen stiff.

 Better still, pre-conditioning can prevent you falling foul of the law.
 Often drivers don’t want to wait for the whole car to defrost so will set off with just a small portion of the window clear – this is known as ‘portholing’.